Laboratory-Imaging/JOBS-examples/NIS_v6.10/42-Following_moving_object/README.md

 > - to click the "Reset Frame Position" button before running experiments.
 > - to set the stage position roughly in the middle of the scan area.

-Run it, check the preview and in the reseults go to the Grid view and enable Statistics.
+Run it, check the preview and in the results go to the Grid view and enable Statistics.
 After scrolling to the right you can see from the X and Y stage coordinates (and statistics) that the stage is not moving.

 ![Results: Acquired bouncing ball](images/12-AcquireBouncingBall_results.png)